martingallagher/postgres-tx-retry/README.md

-# PostgreSQL CockroachDB Async Transaction Retries
+# PostgreSQL / CockroachDB Async Transaction Retries for Rust

 Asynchronous and synchronous Postgres protocol transaction retries.

-Providing a mechanism for serialized transactions retries for PostgresSQL compatible databases.
+Providing a mechanism for serialized transaction retries for PostgresSQL compatible databases in Rust.

 ## Error Type Requirements